 “What if you could make a movie that cut out studios entirely, allowing the filmmaker to do as he or she pleased?”

-Steven Soderbergh’s upcoming movie Logan Lucky puts in place a system that is designed to end the way most visual artists work with traditional studios, much as CDBaby, MP3.com, and Apple iTunes ended the way musicians worked with the music entertainment industry.
+Steven Soderbergh’s movie Logan Lucky puts in place a system designed to end the way most visual artists work with traditional studios, much as CDBaby, MP3.com, and Apple iTunes ended the way musicians worked with the music entertainment industry.

 Soderbergh’s Movie Financing System